 Immanuel Kant’s groundbreaking publication of The Critique of Pure Reason in 1781 shattered the crystalline intellectual chandeliers of the Enlightenment and brought the age of philosophical optimism to a crashing conclusion.
 Pangloss’ certainty that “all is for the best in the best of all possible worlds” was replaced by the post-Kantian conviction that, although this is not logically impossible, any assertion about it exceeds the human being’s limits of knowledge.
 Kant’s critical revolution in philosophy consisted in his recognition of the epistemological contingency of subject and object.
 In establishing such an ontological reciprocality between experience and its subject, Kant also removed from the scope of human apprehension the possibility to cognise reality as such, without relation to a subject.
 Kant called the latter the noumenon, or “der Ding an sich.”
 This designation appears in contrast to the phenomenon, which is to say, the object as it manifests to subjective cognition.
 In relegating human knowledge to the world of appearance, Kant cast out the human being from the noumenal realm and placed at the gates a Cherub and a transcendental cudgel.

-In fact, Kant’s Copernican Revolution of Philosophy, much like that of his astronomer-counterpart, ought not to be imagined as an ex nihilo eruption from his intellectual context, but rather as a logical development from the views of his contemporaries.
+In fact, Kant’s Copernican Revolution of Philosophy, much like that of his astronomer-counterpart, ought not to be imagined as an ex nihilo eruption from his intellectual territory, but rather as a logical development from the views of his contemporaries.
 In this way, philosophers may be seen as the bellwethers of their time.
 Crying in the wilderness, they give voice to a tacit Zeitgeist that informs all facets of a contemporary culture.
-The philosopher makes explicit a way of thinking, or a world-conception that is really the aegis of a given age, but which might otherwise lack such verbal advancement.
-Indeed, Kant’s achievement was to bring the tension between two aspects of his time to their full catastrophe: the blind faith in Reason that characterised the Enlightenment, and the epistemological scepticism that this very Reason engendered.
+The philosopher makes explicit a way of thinking, or a world-conception that is really the aegis of a given age, but which might otherwise lack such verbal advancement (artists accomplish a similar feat by embodying these ideas into the divers media of their their respective crafts) .
+Indeed, Kant’s achievement was to bring the tension between two aspects of his time to their full catastrophe: (1) the blind faith in Reason that characterised the Enlightenment, and (2) the epistemological scepticism that this very Reason engendered.
 Kant expressly credited his reading of David Hume’s work—in which the Scotsman questioned the fundamental notion of causality—as the spark that “awoke [Kant] from [his] dogmatic slumber” and kindled his transcendental revolution.
-Perhaps even more essential a presence in Kant’s philosophy than Human, however, was Descartes.
+Perhaps even more essential a presence in Kant’s philosophy than Hume, however, was Descartes.
 The latter’s notorious dualism that was the result of his heroic aspiration to attain a standpoint of epistemic certainty can be seen as a seed of sorts, of which Kant’s Critique of Pure Reason was the flower.
 As a result of a reflexive evaluation of his own subjective,experiencee, Descartes had identified two categories of objects: res cogitans and res extensa—“things mental” and “things extended,” which is to say, mind and matter.

 Given the influence of this “Cartesian Dualism” on all subsequent philosophy, a critical evaluation of the Frenchman’s distinction is warranted, lest, by the Trojan Horse of tradition, an eventual error be assumed as a fundamental postulate by future thinkers.
 And indeed, no sooner does one consider the pair of Cartesian substances than one recognises them to be incommensurate.
 In the same way that Roman letters and the second act of Shakespeare’s Hamlet are neither identical nor exclusive, so mind and matter represent different modes of experience and not different ontological categories.
 Both res and extensa, for example, are concepts which depend on cognition for their recognition.
-In other words, res cogitans may appear as res extensa under certain conditions, like when one fantasises about setting a bottle of beer on a three-legged table and then proceeds to do it.
-In this way, one first conceived the perception of an Hefeweizen and one subsequently perceived the conception of it.
+In other words, res cogitans may appear as res extensa under certain conditions, like when one fantasises about setting an icon of Shiva on a three-legged table and then proceeds to do it.
+In this way, one first conceived the perception of an Hindu icon and one subsequently perceived the conception of it.
 A more useful dichotomy, therefore, than the tradition Cartesian one would be res extensa in contrast to res intensa—extensive and intensive things.
-Then the cogito itself is the dimensionless hinge of the door that swings between the two.
+Then the cogito itself is the dimensionless hinge of the door that swings between the two, or the spinning hands that weave together these dual strands of perception into the weft of experience.

 One may now proceed to the heart of Kantianism and inquire whether phenomenon and noumenon present appropriate counterparts upon which to formulate a systematic philosophy.
 The answer is that they most certainly are not.
 Rather, even as Descartes conceived of “extended things” in physical space and thereby alienated the subject from reality, so Kant has similarly posited “things-in-themselves” outside of metaphysical space and sent the subject into an analogous pseudo-solipsistic exile.
 In Kant’s noumenon, one will recognise an hypostasis of the concept, or the what of things.
 But, as we discovered above, to artificially abstract the what from the how of reality and then suppose this to be the condition of reality itself is pure fantasy.
 In the same way that it is meaningless to conceive of water outside of wetness, so to conceive of unknowability outside of knowledge represents a conceptual abstraction whose general acceptance testifies to the basic perplexity of the modern spirit.
 The inestimable Owen Barfield famously decried the worship of “idols in Newtonian space” that characterises the consciousness of modern materialism.
 One is tempted, in addition, and as a penultimate remark in this consideration, to lament the idolatry characteristic of post-Kantian philosophy: the intellectual prostration before graven images in transcendental space.
 Finally, if Kant’s “Copernican Revolution in Philosophy” presents a riddle, the answer lies in the work of Rudolf Steiner, “Seal of the Idealists,” who appears after the owl of Minerva has returned to roost and the dove of Sophia ruffles its feathers in the roseate dawn.